 Work diligently to prepare the child for their “forever” home.

 Hannah was abandoned at birth.
-She was found under a motor bridge and placed in the Christine Revell orphanage where Janine Fabe was a volunteer.
-She had not even been given a name and was only temporarily placed at the orphanage until another facility had room for her.
-The Revell orphanage was having an outing and Hannah was too young to go.
-Janine took Hannah home for the weekend.
+She was found under a motor bridge and placed at Christine Revell children's home, where Janine Fabe was a volunteer.
+She had not even been given a name and was only temporarily placed at the children's home until another facility was available for her.
+The children's home was having an outing and Hannah was too young to go.
+Janine took Hannah home for the weekend as she was also a screened host parent for Christine Revell at the time.
 Every member of the Fabe family promptly fell in love with her.
 They knew she was the perfect fit for their family.
 They swiftly made inquiry about the procedures to foster and adopt her.
 After two years of fostering Hannah, the Fabes adopted her and into their “forever” family.

 Hannah is a intelligent, fun loving, well adjusted little girl.
 She has a kind heart and soft nature.
 She really is a little bookworm as she loves to read.
 She is very active with the kids placed in Hannah’s Place of Safety.
 Her heart’s desire is for every child to have the same story of love and victory as she does.